Best Games Like Cyberpunk 2077

 Writer and Storywriter

-With the current state of Cyberpunk 2077, it might leave players to search for alternatives, that also, hold the same theme and style of gameplay and story.
+The current state of Cyberpunk 2077 might leave players to search for alternatives that also hold the same theme and style of gameplay and story.
 As we will see in this list, there are quite a few titles that you can play if Cyberpunk 2077 disappointed you.
-Nevertheless, I for one, was not disappointed as much with CDPR newest title, but I did manage my expectations before its release.
+Nevertheless, I was not as disappointed with CDPR’s newest title, but I managed my expectations before its release.
 Most didn’t do that.

 Best Games Like Cyberpunk 2077

-What I wanted to say was that not all had a bad experience with this game, so some that have already finished it, might be looking to extend their journey and try out a much similar game.
+I wanted to say that not all had a bad experience with this game, so some who have already finished it might be looking to extend their journey and try out a similar game.

 How We Evaluated Best Games Like Cyberpunk 2077

 • Theme of the game.
-As a whole many things fall into the category.
+As a whole, many things fall into this category.

 • Highly compelling progress system.